Protecting the future with the UN's 17 SDGs

 the culture of peace

-Bringing the culture of peace to the world means reducing tensions between states and between inhabitants, converging towards goals of peaceful coexistence (SDG 17), coordinated at the international level (SDG 16) through a better distribution of wealth in the world (SDG 10) and through an economy that respects the planet (SDG 11) that protects economic security (SDG 8) and people's health (SDG 3).
+Bringing the culture of peace to the world means reducing tensions both between states and between inhabitants, converging toward internationally coordinated goals of peaceful coexistence (SDG 17) (SDG 16) through a better distribution of wealth in the world (SDG 10) and through a planet-friendly economy (SDG 11) that protects economic security (SDG 8) and people's health (SDG 3).

 Extending international cooperation